-Whatever you choose as your call to action, make it’s relevant to the post, the reader, and beneficial to your firm.
+Whatever you choose as your call to action, make it relevant to the post, the reader, and beneficial to your firm.

 Optimise your blogs for SEO

-Your accounting blog aren’t just for your current clients.
-You want new visitors finding your content through search engines too.
-Optimising your posts for search is nearly always overlooked by accountants.
+Your accounting blog isn’t just for your current clients.
+You want new visitors to find your content through search engines too.
+Optimising your posts for search engines (like Google) is nearly always overlooked.

-You want to make sure your post includes relevant keywords and search phrases that have a moderate to a high volume of searches in Google.
+You want to make sure your post includes relevant keywords and search phrases that have a moderate to high volume of searches on Google.